naistangz/Technical_Training/docs/Week1_BusinessSkills/README.md

 - By silos, people are working in individual roles from Developers, Testers or Operations with very little communication.
 - Even with communication tools like slack or teams, Agile does not emphasise the collaboration between the divisions so between them, they are not aware of what others are working on.
 - This can result in the blame game when software fails or has major flaws.
+- DevOps focuses on performance of an entire system, development to operations to the customer.
 - DevOps breaks these silos, and reinforces the idea of testing as equal importance to delivering in a timely manner.
 - Devs thinking like Ops and Ops thinking like Devs which brings about DevOps Engineer who have a holistic view of everything: developing the code, testing that code and deploying the code.
 - DevOps offers challenges in all facets of IT, communication and business.
+- Feedback is continuous, don't have to wait after every sprint
+- Identifies bottlenecks that prevent rapid development, deployment, feedback, constant iteration.
+- Monitoring systems to enable feedback, rather than sprint reviews, which fosters continuity.

+## CALMS Model - Culture, Automation, Lean, Measurement, Sharing
+- Framework for achieving DevOps, based on Culture, Automation, Lean, Measurement, and Sharing.
+- Agile is prerequisite for DevOps, but agile remains iterative when employed apart from DevOps.
+- DevOps is the way to enable continuous deployment of change.
+- Even in agile environment, without DevOps, deploying even small changes can be time-consuming, often resulting in long release cycles.
+    - Teams are disconnected, processes are highly manual
+- DevOps is required to enable fail fast and respond fast mentality to deliver requirements at business speed.
+- Reduce risk and demonstrate impact, splitting releases into smaller batches.

 # Dev vs IT Operations
 **IT:**